 Letters signed by practitioners other than one of the medical professionals noted above are not acceptable, per US immigration regulations.

 A Medical Reduced Course Load (when approved by a Designated School Official) allows you to remain in the U.S. and maintain your F-1 status while seeking medical treatment inside the U.S.

 If you cannot register for any classes due to a medical condition, you should also apply for a Medical Leave of Absence from UB.
 To apply for it, you will need to meet with your Academic Advisor as well as an International Student Advisor.

 If you request a Medical Reduced Course Load for zero credits your doctor’s letter must state that you cannot register for classes (see example below).

 Students who need a Reduced Course Load must submit a complete application including their letter from a medical professional (explained above) to ISS before the end of the Add/Drop period.

 If a student is enrolled full-time and realizes after the Add/Drop period that they need a Medical Reduced Course Load, they may also apply.
 However, students must maintain full-time enrollment until ISS approves the Medical Reduced Course Load.

 Graduate students with Assistantships (TAs, RAs, GAs) are not eligible for a Reduced Course Load.
 UB policy requires 9 credits of registration or Full-time Certification to be eligible for TA, RA or GA appointments.
 Please consult with the Graduate School in 408 Capen if you have questions about this requirement.

-The Medical Reduced Course Load application requires a letter from a doctor in a specific format (see above).
-After receiving the letter from a doctor, follow the directions below to submit your application:
+After receiving a letter from a doctor, follow the directions below to submit your application: